Healthy eating is a vital part of your little one’s development, laying the foundation for a lifetime of healthy habits and overall well-being.

 It can be easy to forget that children’s stomach calorie requirements and capacity are much lower than our own.

-A 2-year-old enjoying a glass of juice and a chocolate bar can account for nearly a 1/4 of their daily calorie intake – potentially not leaving them enough space for nutrient-rich foods they need.
+A 2-year-old enjoying a glass of juice and a chocolate bar can account for nearly a 1/4 of their daily calorie intake!
+This potentially does not leave them enough space for nutrient-rich foods they need.

 Now onto 5 tips to make mealtimes better